Therapeutic Enema for Intussusception

 What will my child experience during and after the procedure?

 As air or the liquid solution is introduced into the colon, your child will feel the need to move his or her bowels and may feel abdominal pressure or even minor cramping.
 Most children are able to tolerate the discomfort.
 The tip of the enema tube is specially designed to help the patient hold in the barium.

 Depending on the results of the exam, your child may be hospitalized following the enema procedure and may require intravenous fluids and pain medication for a few days.
 During this time, feedings will initially be withheld; most children are able to resume eating within several days.

 If hospitalized, your child will typically be ready to return home when he or she is tolerating a regular diet, has normal bowel function and no fever.
-Once your child returns home, you should call your healthcare provider if your child experiences fever and/or increased pain.
+Once your child returns home, you should call your doctor if your child experiences fever and/or increased pain.

 Your physician will advise you as to when your child can return to normal daily activities.

 If barium was used in the enema procedure, your child's stools may appear whitish or greyish for a day or so as it is cleared from his or her system.
 Some people experience constipation after a barium enema, therefore it is a good idea to encourage your child to drink plenty of fluids.
 If your child does not have a bowel movement for more than two days after the exam or is unable to pass gas rectally, call your physician promptly.
 An enema or laxative may be required to help your child eliminate the barium.

 Who interprets the results and how do we get them?